Lazerbeak12345/chaml/README.md

 ### Runtime

-As the standard output of the file is planned to be LLVM code, it will have an enviroment simmilar to that one, but I am concidering having JVM and/or JavaScript as options for target languages.
+As the standard output of the file is planned to be LLVM code, it will have an enviroment simmilar to that one, but I am considering having JVM and/or JavaScript as options for target languages.

 The exeption to this is when it's in interpeter mode, but this should function